YukiYotsu/UHAILab/Documentation/week5report.md

 ## Unclear or problematic things
 - Do I have to change (re-write) my specification document because the core functions of my projects have been changed?
+- Haven't demo sessions started yet, right?
+I would like to be sure that.

 ## Prospect -- what's next
 I would like to improve my test's coverage rate to 80% on average and finish to write some documents properly.
 And some functions have missed docstring.
 I think docstring is needed for people who check my code.